PedanticHacker/ReChess/README.md

 ### Is there any 3rd-party software integrated?

 Yes.
-ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and also analyzing a chess game.
+ReChess integrates **Stockfish**, a powerful engine for playing and also analyzing a game.

 ## What features does ReChess provide?